 1. Secret – personnel filling positions/labor categories requiring a secret clearance shall have current secret clearance at time of contract award.

 2. Top Secret – personnel filling positions/labor categories requiring a top secret clearance shall have a current Top Secret clearance at time of contract award.
-In lieu of a current Top Secret clearance, an Interim Top Secret is authorized in accordance with NISPOM..
+In lieu of a current Top Secret clearance, an Interim Top Secret is authorized in accordance with NISPOM.

-3. Yankee White – personnel filling positions/labor categories requiring Yankee White access level shall have a current Yankee White access level or be able to obtain a favorable Yankee White approval in accordance with DoD Directive 5210.55 and DoD Instruction 5210.87.
+3. Yankee White – personnel filling positions/labor categories requiring Yankee White access level shall have a current Yankee White access level or be able to obtain a favorable Yankee White approval at time of contract award.

-5.11 Information Assurance (IA)
+5.9 Information Assurance (IA)

-The contractor shall exercise “due diligence” and “due care” in the protection of PMA 274 information and information systems.
-The contractor shall ensure the IA tenets of Confidentiality, Integrity, Availability, Authentication, and Non-Repudiation are integrated throughout PMA 274 information systems beginning with inception and concluding with retirement and/or termination as appropriate.
+The contractor shall support/perform tasks to protect PMA-274 information and information systems.
+The contractor shall ensure the IA tenets of Confidentiality, Integrity, Availability, Authentication, and Non-Repudiation are integrated throughout PMA-274 information systems beginning with inception and concluding with retirement and/or termination as appropriate.
 The contractor shall ensure compliance with the following IA policies and procedures for the protection of information and information systems that they have administrator permissions:

 a.
 Information Assurance (IA), DoDD 8500.01E, 24 Oct 02